The Elements of Poor Moral Character and the Solutions Provided by Islam I

 O Uqba!
 Shall I inform you of the most virtuous morality of the people of this world and the hereafter?
 You don’t cut yourself off from those who have nothing to do with you.
 You do not deprive those who deprive you.
 You forgive those who persecute you.
 Be careful!
 Whoever wants a long life and abundant sustenance should contact their relatives.[18]

-In sha’Allah (if God wills), I will try to continue with the article “The Elements of Bad Moral Character and Islam’s Solution Proposals II”.
+God willing, I will proceed with the article “The Elements of Poor Moral Character and the Solutions Provided by Islam II.

 [1] Jami’ at-Tirmidhi, Chapters on Righteousness And Maintaining Good Relations With Relatives, Hadith number: 2012.